 One thing I have to emphasize: as much my cat loves a view of the world by the windows, it also very much loves outside noise.

 My cat really can’t stand a closed balcony door when the weather is warm.
 Although she stays inside, laying beside me or on her cat tree she is always following noise from outside.
-I see her ears moving towards certain noises and I know my cat is aware of every little sound coming from the outside world.
+I see her ears moving toward certain noises and I know my cat is aware of every little sound coming from the outside world.

 Outside noise is a very powerful stimulant for your cat so don’t neglect it, especially when you keep a cat in a small space.